You are listening to the Sean Hannity radio show podcast.

 Everybody's heard them.

-And except for a few few very devout people that I know in my life, and there are some that I just look at and I'm like, blown away, full of admiration for, because I'm one of the sinners that needs the forgiveness.
+And there are some that I just look at and I'm like blown away, full of admiration for, because I'm one of the sinners that needs the forgiveness.

 So stop being so phony about it.

-Words of so offended.
+Words are so offended.

 You know what offends me?

-All the people, additional millions in poverty and on food stamps are not working.
+All the people, additional millions in poverty and on food stamps, are not working.

 That offends me.